transaidcymru/social-media-messenger/README.md

 - Most limitations are derived from the Instagram Messaging API itself; for instance certain format messages are unsupported.
 - You must configure a verified Instagram business account + Facebook developer account to deploy the plugin.
 - You must follow Facebook/Meta's terms of use (e.g. provide a public privacy policy) in order to use the Instagram API.
+- We currently only support one Instagram account
-- We currently only support one Instagram account; down the line we may consider adding other social media APIs.
-Or you could contribute code to do so!
+- We only support Instagram at time of writing.
+Down the line we may consider adding other social media APIs.
+Or you could contribute support for other platforms!

 ## Install
 TODO